SingleCellProteomics/Brain/README.md

 ## Data Resources

-*   Essential data files are located in the `data/` directory.
+*   Essential data files are located in the `data/` directory, besides the raw data which have been indicated in the manuscript data availability section
-*   raw data for protein and RNA could be downloaded from the online browser http://xxx

 ## Analysis Scripts